whitlockjc/carvoyant/README.md

 ## Release Notes

 * **0.0.5 (TBD)** - Cleanup the API
+    * Go to event-based model for all APIs to get away from callback hell
     * Stop passing each API argument as a function argument (use `function (options, cb)`)
     * Refactor out of single client.js into more specific modules
     * Implement code coverage in the tests